Our Team

 |

-Laura Chapmon- Teacher PreschoolKia Ora tamariki, parents and whānau, my name is Laura Chapman and I have been teaching in Early Childhood education for one year after graduating from the University of Canterbury with a Bachelor of teaching and learning ECE.
+Laura Chapman- Teacher PreschoolKia Ora tamariki, parents and whānau, my name is Laura Chapman and I have been teaching in Early Childhood education for one year after graduating from the University of Canterbury with a Bachelor of teaching and learning ECE.
 I have been passionate about Early Childhood Education from a young age and really enjoy working with all age groups within Early Childhood and the different aspects of teaching they each bring.
 When working with tamariki I believe it is important to build reciprocal relationships with tamariki and work together with whānau, to empower tamariki to love and take control of their learning as they begin their learning journey.
 I have a passion for music and movement, and I enjoy having fun alongside the tamariki I am working with.
 In my spare time I enjoy skiing and camping and spending time with family and friends.
 I look forward to meeting you and getting to know you and your whānau.

 |